 - If she plans to stay in Germany, the Settlement Permit offers a straightforward path.

-- If she seeks EU-wide opportunities, the EU Long-Term Residence Permit aligns better.
+- If she wants EU-wide opportunities, the EU Long-Term Residence Permit aligns better.

 HR can assess employees’ career goals to recommend the right option.